 Although the world feels as if it's on pause at the moment, for many of us our minds are working overtime so taking care of our mental health has never been more important.
 Below are some tips for staying active during lockdown to keep on top of your mental and physical wellbeing.

-- Stay active - exercising is beneficial for your physical and mental wellbeing as it helps boost your mood through the release of neurotransmitters like endorphins and serotonin.
+Exercising is beneficial for your physical and mental wellbeing as it helps boost your mood through the release of neurotransmitters like endorphins and serotonin.
 If you're able to get out of the house for a quick run or an online yoga session it can really help clear your head and help you refocus.
-Usually I would be in the gym but during lockdown I have pushed myself to try something new and go cycling, which has been a great way to let off some steam and by the end I always feel refreshed with a more positive attitude.
+Usually, I would be in the gym but during lockdown, I have pushed myself to try something new and go cycling, which has been a great way to let off some steam and by the end, I always feel refreshed with a more positive attitude.

-- Try a new hobby - take advantage of the time at home to venture out your comfort zone and be creative.
+Take advantage of the time at home to venture out of your comfort zone and be creative.
 Local volunteering can be a great way to learn new skills and have an affirmative release from academic work.